luddites-me/docker-tools/docs/overview.md

 - Click `Reserve`.

 Also, it may be helpful to export an `NGROK_AUTH` environment variable (obtained from ngrok's [Your Authtoken](https://dashboard.ngrok.com/auth/your-authtoken) page) the same way you export `NS8_SRC`, just to avoid needing to copy the value into *N* different `.env` files.

+- If you've already setup ngrok locally, you can retrieve your auth token from `~/.ngrok2/ngrok.yml`

 ## `docker-compose` from 10,000'